 The island is uniquely blessed with potable, tasty, fresh water.

 November through May temperatures range from 75°- 85° F (23°-29° C).
 In September and October, temperatures can reach 90° F (32° C).
 Trade winds keep the temperature comfortable.
 Annual rainfall is low — averaging 21 inches in the Turks Islands and 40 inches in the Caicos Islands.

-We handle weddings and special events.
-Please click for information regarding wedding packages.
+We are delighted to host your special events including weddings and reunions and birthday and anniversary celebrations.
+Please see for information regarding wedding packages.
 Special events are only limited by your imagination, but have included marriage proposals, original or second honeymoons and group celebrations of birthdays, anniversaries and other milestones.
 We recommend that you contact us well in advance, especially if you wish to reserve multiple rooms.

 When you book your stay directly through the Meridian Club, the following are included: Three meals per day and afternoon snacks and tea; use of pool and tennis court; use of kayaks, Hobie sail boats and other water sports equipment; taxi and boat transfers to and from airport on day of arrival and departure (if room is booked direct through The Meridian Club and stay is 5 nights or longer), morning snorkel trip when available.

 The following services are not included and will incur an extra fee: spa services, drinks (alcoholic and non-alcoholic and other purchases) ordered from the bar; purchases in the commissary and gift shop; yoga classes, golf cart rentals, private fishing excursions (bone fishing, conch diving, deep sea fishing) and other excursions (scuba diving, kitesurfing, whale watching, custom snorkel and sightseeing trips), including visits to other islands (North Caicos, Providenciales, Grand Turk) and group cruises when available (sunset cruise, glow worm cruise).